 Working with Older People to Make Recovery Real in Later LifeResource | 2017

-This article includes participant discussions from an event titled "Working with Older People to Make Recovery Real in Later Life" hosted by Health Education and Training Institute, and NSW Older People’s Mental Health Policy Unit
+This article includes participant discussions from a 2017 event titled "Working with Older People to Make Recovery Real in Later Life" hosted by Health Education and Training Institute, and NSW Older People’s Mental Health Policy Unit

 Centre for Psychiatric Nursing Recovery LibraryResource | 2015

 The resources presented in this Recovery Library are mapped against the nine domains of the Framework for Recovery-oriented Practice.
 An additional domain pertaining to Growing Consumer Leadership was also developed as part of the formation of the Recovery Library.

 A national framework for recovery-oriented mental health services: policy and theoryResource | 2013

 The framework describes the practice domains and key capabilities required for the mental health workforce to operate in accordance with the recovery approach.
 The framework is presented in two companion documents: a guide for practitioners & providers, and a policy and theory document.

 Framework for Recovery-oriented PracticeResource | 2011

 The Framework for Recovery-oriented Practice identifies the principles, capabilities, practices and leadership that underpin a recovery-oriented approach to mental health service delivery.